danilovl/select-autocompleter-bundle/README.md

 #### 5.3 By voter

-You could create you own voter for autcompleters.
+You can create your own voter for autocompleters.

 ```php
 <?php declare(strict_types=1);